dh4/gallerize.js/README.md

 vGallery.js is a jQuery-based image fader designed to be as versatile as possible. it was born out of my frustration finding an image gallery that was versatile enough to use for multiple different applications.
 Every one I found was designed with a certain look or orientation in mind. vGallery.js is designed to allow the developer to heavily customize the location and look of the gallery elements (gallery, navigation, buttons, links, supporting text).

+vGallery.js makes liberal use of `background-size` which is not supported in IE8 and below.
+If you are looking for an image gallery that displays well in those browsers, this is not for you.

 Click on the following demos to view them (you can view the source code in the demos directory):

 [<img src="https://dl.dropboxusercontent.com/u/232085155/vGallery.js/large.jpg" alt="Large Demo" height="150" />](https://dh4.github.io/vGallery.js/demos/large.html)